AndreasMerentitis/Sagemaker-Athena-NYC-taxi/README.md

 execution of queries.

 After uploading the files of the repository to a Sagemaker notebook intance, you can run the run_athena_query.ipynb to download the dataset.
-After this set is complete, you can split the files and move for Sagemaker disk to S3.
+After this set is complete, you can split the files and move from Sagemaker disk to S3.
 Finally you can execute the script taxi_fare_prediction.ipynb to train and deploy the model.

 ```bash